 Andrew Catellier made a presentation on “Quality of Subsampled Video on Mobile devices.”
 This talk concerned when video signals, within the home, were changed from a STB to Mobile device.
 The same audiovisual signals were sent to all devices, modified to play on each device.
 The MOS scored were compared against the different mobile devices.

 John Ralston made a presentation (that was previously given at an IEEE meeting) on The Network that won’t stand still: Challenges and Opportunities for real time Mobile Video”.
-John agreed to be a liaison to IEEE P1907.1.
+John agreed to be a liaison to IEEE P.1907.1.

 Official VQEG Minutes, Tuesday